vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 at issue has variant readings—some manuscripts of 187.23 read ativartate  instead of nātivartate, while some manuscripts of 240.8 read nātivartate  instead of ativartate—yet

-this variance may be significant and point to an original difference of doctrine rather than being due to mere textual corruptioṇ In 187.23 the buddhi  does not transcend the three bhāvās, because only the ‘invisible one’, viz. the kṣetraj˜
+this variance may be significant and point to an original difference of doctrine rather than being due to mere textual corruptioṇ In 187.23 the buddhi  does not transcend the three bhāvās, because only the ‘invisible one’, viz. the kṣetrajña, transcends them.

-na, transcends them.

 In 240.8 the buddhi  does transcend them, since it is equated to the absolute self and as such is the transcendental ‘invisible one’.

 22 Frauwallner \(1992\) translates sattva  in this part of the texts with ‘die Güte’; Edgerton \(1965\) translates it with ‘essential \(material\) reality’.
 Van Buitenen \(1957b, 95\) distinguishes five meanings of the word sattva  in the context of proto-Sāṁkhya: ‘1. sattva  as

-the material counterpart of the kṣetraj˜

-na; 2. as the buddhi; 3. as a bhāva  of the buddhi;
+the material counterpart of the kṣetrajña; 2. as the buddhi; 3. as a bhāva  of the buddhi;

 4. as a state of well-being amounting to release; 5. as the first of the three gun